So far we have used the default settings stored in

 ~/.conan/profiles/default and defined as command line arguments.

-However, configurations can be large, settings can be very different, and we might want to switch easily between different configurations with different settings, options, etc..
-The best way to this is using profiles.
+However, configurations can be large, settings can be very different, and we might want to switch easily between different configurations with different settings, options, etc. The best way to do it is using profiles.